Criminal Investigation Division 501-450-4917

 Criminal Investigations Section:

-The Investigation Section was assigned over 1,000 felony cases that resulted in numerous convictions for those crimes.
+The Investigation Section has been assigned over 1,000 felony cases resulting in numerous convictions.

-The Narcotics Section is staffed by two FCSO Investigators, and two full time 20th Judicial District Investigators, but all the Investigators are trained in Narcotics.
+The Narcotics Section is staffed by a FCSO Investigator, and two full time 20th Judicial District Investigators, but all the Investigators are trained in Narcotics.

 Combating the manufacture and distribution of narcotics is also a top priority of the Criminal Investigation Division.
 The Sheriff’s Office relies on its own resources and the Narcotics Section to deal with the ever present problem of narcotics and other illicit drugs in Faulkner County.

-In 2015 the Narcotics Section seized various types of illegal narcotics and other drugs with an estimated value of $42,070.
+In 2018 the Faulkner County Narcotics Section, seized various types of illegal narcotics and other drugs with an estimated value of $2,471,820.00.

-There is a prescription drug drop off box located in the lobby at 801 Locust St. This drop off box can be use to drop off any unwanted PRESCIPTION drugs at anytime.
+There are two prescription drug drop off box locations.
+One box is located in the lobby at 801 Locust St. The second box is located in the lobby of the Criminal Justice Building at 510 South German.
+These drop off boxes may be use to drop off any unwanted PRESCRIPTION drugs at anytime.

 Information Technology Section: